versionone/VersionOne.Integration.GitSCM/ACKNOWLEDGEMENTS.md

 This software is available under an Apache License v2.0: http://maven.apache.org/license.html

-Unit test support is provided by the NUnit library, which is open source software.
+Unit test support is provided by the JUnit library, which is open source software.

 The original software is available from: